Vishnu Sree Institute of Technology

 Vishnu Sree Institute of Technology (VSIT) is a technical college in Jalalpur village, Bommalaramaram, Nalgonda, Telangana, India, 25 km from ECIL, Hyderabad.
 The college has a campus of 25 acre.
 VSIT is affiliated with Jawaharlal Nehru Technological University, Hyderabad and is approved by the All India Council of Technical Education New Delhi.
 The institute was founded in 2008.

+Background

 The founder is Sri CH.
 Hanumantha Rao.
 Vishnu Sree Institute of Technology is now managed by CAL Public School Management.

-The Chairman and Director of the institution is Shri.
+The chairman and director of the institution is Shri.
 R.P.
 Seth who is a postgraduate from Bombay University with experience at the Bhabha Atomic Research Centre, ECIL.
 The college is banned by the high court in Telangana because the college was not onto the standards of AICTE norms.